-Area #1 12 hours in any academic discipline from the School of Humanities, the School of Music and Fine Arts, or the School of Science and Mathematics; six hours must be upper division.
-Area #2 12 hours in any academic discipline from the School of Humanities, the School of Music and Fine Arts, or the School of Science and Mathematics; six hours must be upper division.
-Area #3 12 hours in any academic discipline from any school (except teacher certification in the School of Education); six hours must be upper division.
-Total Hou ırs - 36
+GENERAL EDUCATION (Bachelor of Arts) see page 92

+ADDITIONAL DEGREE REQUIREMENTS (Bachelor of Arts)

+Liberal Arts and Sciences majors must choose the 12 hours of language option

+MAJOR - Liberal Arts and Sciences

+MINOR RELATED AREA

+ELECTIVES

+Total Hours in Degree Program 124 hours

+Major

+Area #1

+12 hours in any academic discipline from the School of Humanities,

+the School of Music and Fine Arts, or the

+School of Science and Mathematics;

+six hours must be upper division.

+Area #2

+12 hours in any academic discipline from the School of Humanities,

+the School of Music and Fine Arts, or the

+School of Science and Mathematics;

+six hours must be upper division.

+Area #312 hours

+12 hours in any academic discipline from any school (except teacher

+certification in the School of Education);

+six hours must be upper division

-Minor Related Area:
+Minor Related Area

-PTH 1311 - Introduction to Theological Reflection
+PTH 2311 Introduction to Theological Reflections

-РТН 3321 - Theology and Culture
+PTH 4333 Theology and Culture

+Area #4

-Area #4 - 12 hours in any academic discipline from any school (except teacher certification in the School of Education); six hours must be upper
+12 hours in any academic discipline from any school

-division.

-Total Hours - 18
+(except teacher certification in the School of

+Education); six hours must be upper division